INTENSIVE COURSE ON PREVENTION AND GUARANTEES OF NON-RECURRENCE: THE ROLE OF TRANSITIONAL JUSTICE

 Dates and venue : October 1 to 5, 2018 in Barcelona

-Objective: The aim is to provide course participants with a firm grounding in the basics of transitional justice and to understand the challenges, options and implications of different approaches to the justice question in peace processes.
+Objective: The aim is to provide course participants with a firm grounding in transitional justice efforts and insight into the challenges and opportunities of helping to avoid the recurrence of violent conflict.

 Organized by: The Barcelona International Peace Center (BIPC) jointly with the International Center for Transitional Justice (ICTJ)